vczh-websites/vczh/Espresso/DecentOps.md

   - Flush the blind basket
   - Rinse x2
 - with Urnex Cafiza cleaning tablet
-  - dissolve one tablet in 20oz jar using 16oz cold water
+  - dissolve one tablet in 20oz pitcher using 16oz cold water
   - 60 seconds steaming in water
-  - Flush the jar
+  - Flush the pitcher
   - 60 seconds steaming in water

 ## Every 6 months

 - Dissolve ~250g citrus acid in water tank
-  - Point steam wand into a jar
+  - Point steam wand into a pitcher
   - Settings -> Machine -> Descale
   - Descale x3
 - Flush the water tank and refill